the-grue/OpenDOS/README.md

 The DR-DOS/OpenDOS Enhancement Project

+(Please note that the links in this document no longer work)

 Many PC users in the world use DR-DOS because of its advanced features.
 In mid 2002, however, the development of DR-DOS seemed to have stopped and the last version had been released more than three years ago.
 Since there is no